|

 a month when the owner visited (!).
 With Fancy were three of her siblings, all of

-which also went to loving, responsible homes, and are doing well.
+which also went to loving, responsible homes.
 Her experiences left her

 frightened, distrustful, and with physical damage.
 The transformation she

 made here was nothing short of amazing.
-She has a powerful personality
+She had a powerful personality

 a most unique ambassador for the breed and its resilient nature.

-only foal so far for Judy, a bay gelding by Robbi Sue's Ragtime.
+only foal for Judy, a bay gelding by Robbi Sue's Ragtime.

 Fostersluckycharlie |